quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # ACK-only packets on constrained links

-On network paths where there is significant asymmetry, the transmission of QUIC ACKs can reduce the efficient use of network capacity or transmission opportunities.
+On network paths where there is significant asymmetry, the transmission of packets only containing ACK frames can reduce the efficient use of network capacity or transmission opportunities.
 This effect occurs when the return capacity is significantly more constrained than the forward capacity, or the cost of transmission per packet is a